gokcedilek/portfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: 3rd year Computer Science student at the University of British Columbia
+role: Computer Science student at the University of British Columbia

 # Organizations/Affiliations
-organizations:
+# organizations:
-  - name: Stanford University
+#   - name: University of British Columbia
-    url: ""
+#     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 3rd year Computer Science student at the University of British Columbia
+bio: Hi, I'm Gokce!
+I'm a 3rd year Computer Science student at the [University of British Columbia](https://www.ubc.ca/).
+This portfolio consists of my school & personal projects, work experience, resume, and any related technical experience.

 interests:
   - Machine Learning & Data Science